|Acute limping Chronic limping Intermittent limping Symptoms of limping How is the cause diagnosed? How is limping treated?|

 - Lyme disease is a bacterial infection transmitted by ticks.
 It causes many symptoms including inflammation of the joints.

-- Overgrown claws which can dig into the paw pads causing pain, inflammation and in severe cases infection.
+- Overgrown/ingrown claws which can dig into the paw pads causing pain, inflammation and in severe cases infection.

 - Pemphigus is a rare auto-immune disorder which can cause red spots, blisters and pustules on the affected area.
 Many parts of the cat's body can be affected, including nail beds, toes and paw pads.

-Older cats are more prone to osteoarthritis, overgrown claws and cancer.
+Older cats are more prone to arthritis, overgrown or ingrown claws and cancer.